Tower of London

 It was almost lunch time by the time we crossed Tower Bridge to the south side, and a bit like what happens in Wellington on a good day, all the suits were bursting out into the sunshine and onto any available bit of space to sit and soak it up.

 There was something so satisfying about seeing the all-familiar London cityscape as we walked along beside the Thames.
-It was as though all these years I’ve strangely been waiting to go and check that it looks exactly like what I’ve seen on TV, in books and in movies – as if my magical perception of a place that so appeals to me from afar might be shattered if I actually went there.
+It was as though all these years I’ve strangely been waiting to go and check that it looks exactly like what I’ve seen on TV, in books and in movies – and I can report it does, and it’s fabulous to see it with your own eyes.

 After doing a lap through the bustling Borough Markets, I can now see why British chefs say so casually “you can just get this at your local market” to things which would be hard for us to acquire that easily back home.
 Chutneys, cheeses, vegetables, spices… so many fabulous looking things and a real feast for both the eyes and the stomach.
 I settled on a delicious pie for lunch, concluding that it was an appropriately British choice.